WeZZard/Gatsblog/content/_posts/2022-08-19-using-functional-binding-to-observe-in-swiftui/index.md

 }
 ```

+In `observeSelectionChange` function you can organize your logics on user
+behavior observation.

 ## Conclusion

 Here is a couple of reasons why I recommend this way of user behavior
 observation:

 - SwiftUI is driven by value changes.
 This means that value changes are
-ubiquitous in a running SwiftUI program which offers a lot of observation
+ubiquitous in a running SwiftUI program and offer a lot of observation
 points.

+- `Binding` is more powerful than you what you thought.
+It supports
-- `Binding` supports projection with key-path and collection subscripts
+projection with key-paths and collection subscripts which enables developers
-which enables developers to conducts partial value changes to a control or
+to conducts partial value changes to a control or a `View`.
+This means that
-a `View`.
-This means that you can always observe value changes with
+you can observe all kinds of value changes with functional `Binding` on
-functional `Binding` on SwiftUI controls shipped by Apple and well-designed
+SwiftUI controls shipped by Apple and well-designed third-party SwiftUI
-third-party SwiftUI controls.
+controls.

 - `Binding` can observe all kinds of changes that can drive SwiftUI to
 update `View` contents.
 In contrast, `onChange(of:, perform:)` requires
 developers to observe over `Equatable` values.
 But there are types that are
-not of `Equatable` but can also drive SwiftUI to update `View` contents.
-For
+not of `Equatable` but also able to drive SwiftUI to update `View` contents.
-example: closures.
+Here is one example: closures.

 - In a functional `Binding` you can choose whether to observe before or
 after the value change and control the order of actions that triggerred by